11 Jan Self Employed/Freelancer Guide

 Amendments to Returns and Enquiries

 HMRC have one year from the date the return is received by HMRC to enquire into a Return.
-This therefore offers a real incentive to file your tax return early.
-If HMRC have not opened an enquiry by then, they cannot subsequently enquire into it unless they make a discovery of information relevant to the return or the taxpayer makes an error or mistake claim.
-Enquiries can be aspect enquiries into just one aspect of the return or they can cover a full enquiry into the whole return, in which case expert advice should be sought.
+This, therefore, offers a real incentive to file your tax return early.
+If HMRC have not opened an inquiry by then, they cannot subsequently enquire into it unless they make a discovery of information relevant to the return or the taxpayer makes an error or mistake claim.
+Inquiries can be aspect inquiries into just one aspect of the return or they can cover a full inquiry into the whole return, in which case expert advice should be sought.

 You can be fined up to £3,000 if you fail to maintain or retain adequate records to back the return.